manhoosbilli1/Pomodora_timer/README.md

 # Pomodora Timer

 A physical Pomodora Timer including the PCB and schematic.
 This project contains a Wokwi simulation.
 You will have to apply for your own license in order to test it.
-The PCB is made with EasyEDA and files are under that name.
+The PCB is made with EasyEDA.

 Accepting contributions to make this better.